Isonomic/PWA-GiphyApp/README.md

 ---

-Progressive Web App for displaying the latest trending Gifs from Giphy.com
+Progressive Web App for displaying the latest trending Gifs because..........well at least it aint't cat pics ok.